< Go to Carry-on Luggage

 Ease of Transport

-In other reviews, we've written about how awesome the four-wheeled design is for maneuvering flawlessly through the airport (read: over polished surfaces).
+In other reviews, we write about how awesome the four-wheeled design is for maneuvering flawlessly through the airport (read: over polished surfaces).
 Really, though, you don't reap the full benefits of the four-wheeled design unless you shell out the extra bucks for bags like the Samsonite Inova 20 or the Delsey Shadow 3.0 21.
 Less expensive carry-ons like this one just don't have the same amazing rolling action as those bags.
 The Melbourne pulled annoyingly to one side and the rickety handle made it difficult to push while full.
 The handle can adjust to two heights (34" and 39"), which is nice for fine tuning the right handle height for pushing, but overall this bag received one of our lowest scores for ease of transport.

 While we were surprised at how much of our pack test actually fit in the bag, it was a bit of a squeeze.
 This bag also expands an extra 1.5 inches, which allowed us space for a suit or fancy dress, but there was no way of ensuring that it would come out anything but completely wrinkled.